-Selectable Recipient with Pipes
+Selectable recipient with pipes

-Imagine that you are a webmaster of a company and you need a contact form on your site which will allow the sender to select an email recipient.
+Imagine that you are a webmaster of a company and you need a contact form on your site which will let the sender to select an email recipient.
 Let’s say that the options are the CEO of the company (ceo@example.com), the sales department (sales@example.com) and the support department (support@example.com).

-You’ve been able to achieve this with Contact Form 7 in this way: first, make a drop-down menu or radio button for the selection (you can do this by inserting a form tag such as:
+You’ve been able to achieve this with Contact Form 7 in this way: first, make a drop-down menu or radio button for the selection (you can do this by inserting a form-tag such as:

 [select your-recipient "ceo@example.com"